Devolution paper also includes plans for Digital Capability Framework, new digital hub and challenges for GovTech Catalyst

 The document points to existing initiatives aimed at boosting the digital sector in the region, notably the creation of a local hub as part of the expansion of Tech City UK programme for supporting digital start-ups, and the location of a £2 million pilot scheme to use vouchers to promote the roll out of fast broadband in Coventry and Warwickshire.

-It also encourages the WMCA to put forward challenges to the recently announced GovTech Catalyst to supported by a £20 million fund, and to explore the possibility of converting unused public sector office space into co-working spaces for local tech entrepreneurs.
+It also encourages the WMCA to put forward challenges to the recently announced GovTech Catalyst to be supported by a £20 million fund, and to explore the possibility of converting unused public sector office space into co-working spaces for local tech entrepreneurs.

 “Building on the area’s unique specialist strengths, the mayor and the WMCA have a compelling vision to become a global tech hub to rival Berlin, Austin and Tallinn,” the document says.
 “Harnessing the power of digital in the public sector and creating the right environment for tech start-ups to flourish are two key shared objectives of the government, the mayor and WMCA.”